 - At this time practitioners and guests, whether you have been vaccinated against COVID19 or not, MUST wear properly fitted masks (not gators) the entire time they are in the wellness center, including throughout the session.
 Find information about the current vaccines here.
-If you forget your mask or don’t have one that passes these guidelines, I will provide one for you to put on before entering the wellness center.
+If you forget your mask or if it doesn’t fit properly, I will provide one for you to put on before entering the wellness center.
 You can find guidelines here about how to choose and wear your mask.

-- The waiting room at the wellness center is closed at the moment.
+- The waiting room at the wellness center is closed for the time being.
 I will let you know via text / phone when it is your turn to come in for your session and will meet you at the door; if you don’t have a phone, I’ll meet you out front within 5 minutes previous to our scheduled time.

-- Please come freshly showered to your appointment with clean clothes and do not stop by crowded places such as grocery stores, post offices, etc., before your appointment.
+- Please come freshly showered to your appointment with clean clothes and avoid stopping by crowded places such as grocery stores, post offices, etc., before your appointment.
 I will also be wearing clean clothes for every session.
 Warm layers are a good idea as the window will be open to assist with ventilation.
 I will also have a hepa air purifier running throughout the day.

 - To reduce the amount of respiratory droplets in the treatment room, we will try to keep talking to a minimum.
 We will discuss how you are doing, what your goals are for the session, catch up about the past several months, etc., via phone / email / or a quick intake out on the porch before we go inside.
 Of course during the session, necessary feedback is always welcome.

 - All cancellation fees will not be imposed at this time, but no-shows (not letting me know you are unable to make it) will still be charged the full price of the session as usual.

 - Information about COVID and the vaccines sometimes change daily and these protocols may be amended to adapt to those changes.